 Molasses Uses For Plants

-Molasses is recommended for the speedy growth on a variety of plants like tomato plants.
+There are many benefits of using molasses.
+Molasses is recommended for the speedy growth of a variety of plants, like tomato plants.

-Make sure you are using unsulphured blackstrap molasses – molasses which have sulphur dioxide added.
+Make sure you are using Unsulfured blackstrap molasses with sulfur dioxide added.

-The unsulphured part is important because sulfur is generally used as a preservative which kills microbes.
+The Unsulfured part is important because sulfur is generally used as a preservative that kills microbes.

-And since in organic gardening, you encourage microbes, you should feed blackstrap unsulfured molasses to the plants.
+And since in organic gardening, you encourage microbes.
+You should feed the plants blackstrap unsulfured molasses.

-- During the growing season, mix molasses with milk which is another component effective for protecting plants against diseases such as powdery mildew.
+- During the growing season, mix molasses with milk, another component effective for protecting plants against diseases such as powdery mildew.
 Many include molasses in compost tea recipes.

 - Use a hand sprayer to feed the plant milk and molasses mixture.